build-your-own-severless-x/url-shortener/README.md

-# url-shortener
+# Build Your Own Serverless URL Shortener

-Build a serverless URL shortener using AWS API Gateway, Lambda, and (optionally) DynamoDB
+This is a simple URL shortener that uses AWS Lambda, S3, and DynamoDB.
+It's a serverless application, meaning it doesn't require any infrastructure to run.
+You can deploy it to your own AWS account and use it to shorten long URLs.